How to Plan a Family Trip to Hawaii

 The first thing to figure out is the number of islands you want to visit.
-Unless you live on the west coast, it’s worth going to at least two, given the longer travel time.
+Unless you live on the West Coast, it’s worth going to at least two, given the longer travel time.

-Renting a car is a must.
+To really see Hawaii, renting a car is a must.
 There really isn’t another easy way to get around, whichever island you’re on, so be prepared for some time behind the wheel as you travel from the hotel to various beaches and sites.

 Where to Stay

-Steps from the bustle of Waikiki beach and its towering resorts, you’ll find The Surfjack Hotel & Swim Club.
+Steps from the bustle of Waikiki beach and its towering resorts, you’ll find The Surfjack Hotel and Swim Club.
 While its cool, midcentury modern-inspired design may lead you to think it’s strictly for young hipsters, it’s actually a great choice for families, too.
 Their two- and three-bedroom suites give you much needed space at a reasonable price, and it’s an easy walk to Waikiki’s shops and the beach.
-Plus, the onsite restaurant, Mahina & Sun’s, offers creative, delicious farm-to-table food, with plenty of options the kids will love (including a great burger).
+Plus, the onsite restaurant, Mahina and Sun’s, offers creative, delicious farm-to-table food, with plenty of options the kids will love (including a great burger).
 Just across the street is Lemona Shave Ice, where syrups and toppings are made with fresh fruit.

 Where to Eat